Nimble85/SSDevOps-Demo1-StoreProject/README.md

 * VirtualBox ver 6.0.4

 ## Repository Structure
-* StoreProject - sources code of web-application and its build
+* StoreProject - sources code of web-application and its build.
-* Vagrant - scripts for creation environment using Vagrant + VirtualBox and deployment on the virtual machine (VM)
+* Vagrant - scripts for creation environment using Vagrant + VirtualBox and deployment on the virtual machine (VM).

 ## Runbook
 1. Download and unzip project's code and scripts from [GitHub repo](https://github.com/shamalets/SSDevOps-Demo1-StoreProject)